fbpx

 You should now be able to open the site using the EC2 instance DNS name from a browser.

-3. Registering AWS accounts on the CPM Console
+3. Registering AWS accounts on the N2WS Console

-Before you can start to register the two AWS account in the CPM console there are a number of prerequisites:
+Before you can start to register the two AWS account in the N2WS console there are a number of prerequisites:

-• Either get your AWS Account details or Create an IAM user in accounts you want to register CPM Manager with proper privileges for eg: EC2 full permission.
+• Either get your AWS Account details or Create an IAM user in accounts you want to register N2WS with proper privileges for eg: EC2 full permission.

 • Save access key and secret key as you will require it to register an account in next steps.